xqin1/bikeshare/readme.md

 + finish the legend component using the Reusable Chart pattern
 + visualize another dataset which shows bike usage by hour

+****
+#Many thanks to Mike and Eric for organizing this event...
+Also to my [little Eva](http://xqin1.github.com/bikeshare/img/eva.png) for allowing me sleeping during the night.